Costume and Design studios

-The Western Australian Academy of Performing Arts is one of Australia's premier performing arts schools.
-With the largest full time technical training facility, this is where Australia's brightest technical artists go to learn the ropes in the areas of broadcasting, costume, design, lighting, props and scenery, sound, and stage management.
+The Western Australian Academy of Performing Arts is one of Australia's premier performing arts schools, with the largest full-time technical training facility in the country.
+This is where Australia's brightest technical artists go to learn the ropes in broadcasting, costume, design, lighting, props and scenery, sound, and stage management.

-WAAPA boasts twelve large rehearsal and dance studios, numerous music and ensemble studios – all with brand new Yamaha pianos - a specialised visual and performing arts library collection, sound and lighting studios, a commercial recording studio, props and scenery workshops and numerous exhibition spaces.
+WAAPA boasts twelve large rehearsal and dance studios, several music and ensemble studios, a specialised visual and performing arts library collection, sound and lighting studios, a commercial recording studio, props and scenery workshops and a number of exhibition spaces.

-Studio A is WAAPA’s largest dedicated dance studio, 209.74 m2.
-With tarquet flooring, integrated lighting and sound system and tiered seating for up to 100 audience members, it also doubles up as a performance space for contemporary and ballet seasons.
+Studio A, at 209.74 m2, is WAAPA’s largest dedicated dance studio.
+With parquet flooring, an integrated lighting and sound system and tiered seating for up to 100 audience members, it also doubles as a performance space for contemporary and ballet seasons.

 Studio D – Music Theatre

-Studio D is WAAPA’s dedicated music theatre studio.
+Studio D is our dedicated music theatre studio.
 At 170.67 m2 it is large enough to accommodate up to 30 performers and is used for all rehearsals.
-Its hard wood floors make it ideal tap.
+Its hardwood floors make it ideal for tap dancing.

-WAAPA boasts a large array of rehearsal and practise rooms accommodating actors, dancers, musicians and soloists.
+We also provide an array of rehearsal and practice rooms, accommodating actors, dancers, musicians and soloists.

 Costume and Design studios

-WAAPA costume and design students have their own purpose built studio spaces equipped with central work benches for tutorials, lectures and practical classes and individual work stations which are available for the students for the duration of the course and accessible weekdays, weekends and after hours.
-These studios are equipped with all of the materials and equipment required by professional costumiers and designers to produce the highest calibre output.
-Across the corridor is the computer lab equipped with full creative suite including CAD: Vector Works and Indesign, Photoshop and Illustrator.
+Our costume and design students have their own purpose-built studio spaces, equipped with central work benches for tutorials, lectures and practical classes.
+Individual work stations are available for the students for the duration of the course and are accessible weekdays, weekends and after hours.
+These studios are equipped with all of the materials and equipment required by professional costumiers and designers to achieve the highest quality.
+Across the corridor is a computer lab, equipped with a full creative suite, including CAD: Vector Works and InDesign, Photoshop and Illustrator.

-WAAPA’s three main sound studios are fitted out with the latest in digital audio editing and mixing studio equipment, bringing WAAPA into line with current worldwide industry standards.
-Each suite has a specific design geared towards theatrical sound post production, music recording/mix down and surround sound film post production; projects can be exchanged between suites to manage the students’ workflow.
+WAAPA’s three main sound studios are fitted out with the latest in digital audio editing and mixing studio equipment, in line with current worldwide industry standards.
+Each suite has a specific design geared towards theatrical sound post-production, music recording/mix down and surround sound film post production, and projects can be exchanged between suites to manage the students’ workflow.